Katoen Natie: History

 Incorporated in 1854 as a cooperative in the port of Antwerp (Belgium), the original activities of Katoen Natie consisted of typical wharfinger activities: the reception and handling of goods on the docks, especially cotton – hence the ‘Katoen’ in the name- and other commodities such as jute, coffee, cocoa, wool, rubber, aluminum.
 The wharfinger (Natie) traditionally formed the link between the stevedoring (loading and discharging of ships) and transport activities to and from the hinterland.

 In the 1980s the range of sectors was expanded to include consumer goods (e.g. textiles, electronics, DIY articles, fast-moving consumer goods) and the petrochemical, chemical and automotive industries.

 The 1990s marked a strong international growth for Katoen Natie.
-Nowadays, the company is present in Europe, North America, South America, the Middle East, Southeast Asia, and Africa.
+Today, the company is present in Europe, North America, South America, the Middle East, Southeast Asia, and Africa.

 Services

-Katoen Natie offers integrated logistics solutions, including warehousing and storage, packing and (re)packaging, transport and distribution, value-added services, cleaning and repair, projects & process engineering and port operations.
+According to the company Katoen Natie, it offers integrated logistics solutions, including warehousing and storage, packing and (re)packaging, transport and distribution, value-added services, cleaning and repair, projects & process engineering and port operations.
 Each business unit has its own set of services:

 Petrochemicals

-Katoen Natie offers a global logistic service for the petrochemicals industry.
-The supply scope includes product related activities such as homogenizing, drying, sieving, deodorizing, grinding, dedusting... of plastics.
+Katoen Natie offers a global logistic service for the petrochemicals' industry.
+The supply scope includes product related activities such as homogenizing, drying, sieving, deodorizing, grinding and dedusting plastics.

 Specialty chemicals

-Provides the link between producers and end-users of specialty chemicals and high-tech plastics.
+The company provides a link between producers and end-users of specialty chemicals and high-tech plastics.

 Consumer goods

-Manages the logistics and distribution of fast-moving goods such as textiles, DIY, sporting goods, consumer electronics, preserved food, etc.
+It manages the logistics and distribution of fast-moving goods such as textiles, DIY, sporting goods, consumer electronics, preserved food, etc.